Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years · European average (2024): 29.8 years

-The average maternal age (AMA) at birth in 2024 stands at 27.62 years, reflecting a small decrease of 0.16 years from the previous year.
-Looking at the last five years, the AMA has shown an upward trend, averaging 27.19 years during this period.
-This figure is notably 5.64 years higher than the average in the 1970s.
-While globally the AMA is among the lowest, ranking 36th out of 38 countries, it also ranks near the bottom within Europe, placing 29th out of 31.
+The average maternal age (AMA) at birth in 2024 stands at 27.6 years, reflecting a slight decrease of 0.2 years since the previous year.
+During the last five years, the AMA has shown an upward trend, averaging 27.2 years.
+This figure is notably 5.6 years greater than the average maternal age recorded in the 1970s.
+While the number has risen over recent decades, Bulgaria continues to rank among countries with the lowest average maternal ages worldwide, placing 36th out of 38.
+Similarly, within Europe, it maintains one of the lowest positions at 29th out of 31.

 Average Age at First Birth over the decades